Azure-Samples/cognitive-services-python-sdk-samples/README.md

     ```

 4. Set up the environment variable `SPELLCHECK_SUBSCRIPTION_KEY` with your key if you want to execute SpellCheck tests.
 4. Set up the environment variable `TEXTANALYTICS_SUBSCRIPTION_KEY` with your key if you want to execute TextAnalytics tests.
-You might override too `TEXTANALYTICS_LOCATION` (westcentralus by default).
+You might need to override `TEXTANALYTICS_LOCATION` (westcentralus by default).
 3. Set up the environment variable `CUSTOMSEARCH_SUBSCRIPTION_KEY` with your key if you want to execute CustomSearch tests.
 3. Set up the environment variable `ENTITYSEARCH_SUBSCRIPTION_KEY` with your key if you want to execute EntitySearch tests.
 4. Set up the environment variable `IMAGESEARCH_SUBSCRIPTION_KEY` with your key if you want to execute ImageSearch tests.